mcinteerj/rdbms-mdb-migration-workshop/guides/easy/aggregations/README.md

 > [$dateToParts](https://docs.mongodb.com/manual/reference/operator/aggregation/dateToParts/) - Used to separate a date value into its parts (e.g. day, hour, minute etc)

+> [$group](https://docs.mongodb.com/manual/reference/operator/aggregation/group/) - Used to group or summarise data (e.g. generate a count value)

 > [$sum](https://docs.mongodb.com/manual/reference/operator/aggregation/sum/) - Used to add multiple number values together

+> [$sort](https://docs.mongodb.com/manual/reference/operator/aggregation/sort/) - Used to sort all input documents and return them to the pipeline in sorted order

+> [$limit](https://docs.mongodb.com/manual/reference/operator/aggregation/limit/) - Used to limit the number of documents passed to the next stage in the pipeline

 ## Useful Links:
 1. SQL to MongoDB Mapping Chart: https://docs.mongodb.com/manual/reference/sql-comparison/